openvinotoolkit/nncf/docs/compression_algorithms/BlockFloatingPoint.md

 - Host CPU overseeing the acceleration
 - Accelerator's external memory (e.g. DDR) for large off-chip storage
 - On-chip cache
-- Compute engine (usually performaning either matrix-matrix, vector-vector, or dot-product computations)
+- Compute engine (usually performing either matrix-matrix, vector-vector, or dot-product computations)
 - auxiliary compute engine(s) for special functions

 Each main part may hold data in different precisions.
 Here is one possible handling mechanism, separate for weights and activations.